Personnel economics: Hedonic Model of Compensation

-Preferences show that older workers tend to favor health insurance or pension benefits than younger workers.
-The Hedonic Model of Compensation helps firms to solve the balance between costs and benefits, with the goal to offer the best mixed package of pay and benefits to entice workers.
-The final package is determined by the preferences of the employees, the cost structure of the firm, and the desire to hire employees.
+The Hedonic Model of Compensation is a method used to estimate the value of compensation for a worker beyond just their wage or salary.
+This model is based on the revealed preference theory, which states that individuals reveal their preferences through their choices.
+Employees value aspects such as flexible work hours, a comfortable working environment, health insurance and pension benefits, and recognition and mentoring from bosses, in addition to monetary compensation.

-The Hedonic Model has several predictions:
+The Hedonic Model helps firms to strike a balance between costs and benefits, with the goal of offering the best mixed package of pay and benefits to entice workers.
+The final package is determined by the preferences of the employees, the cost structure of the firm, and the firm's desire to hire employees.